 Here at Coaches & Co., risk our not our jam. 🙅🏽♀️ 🙅🏽♀️ 🙅🏽♀️

 We are ALL about helping you mitigate and reduce the legal risks associated with coaching work.

 Because of that, we’ve put together a list of three important steps to keep yourself protected as a health or wellness coach, so you can focus on helping your clients transform their lives for the better.

 Let’s get into it! 👇🏽

-First up, we want you to understand the importance of having a rock-solid disclaimer.
+First up, we health and wellness coaches to understand the importance of having a rock-solid disclaimer.

 The best spot for this disclaimer is in your contract.

 So in this disclaimer it’s gotta be ✨ crystal clear ✨ what the scope of your services are.

 Make sure that it is impossible for your client to misunderstand what your services are and what they are not.

 But the most important thing to include as a health and wellness practitioner is that your coaching services are not a physical or mental health treatment or diagnosis.